While there are no giant monsters battling it out on the streets of Tokyo in Japan, the reality you will find here is every bit as exhilarating.

 Top Must Do’s

-The reason why this city is godzilla‘s favourite hangout is because you can find ingenious inventions, mind-boggling harajuku fashion and a multi-load of kawaii food that’s pleasing to the eye and palate!
+The reason why this city, Tokyo in Japan, is godzilla‘s favourite hangout is because you can find ingenious inventions, mind-boggling harajuku fashion and a multi-load of kawaii food that’s pleasing to the eye and palate!

 Ueno Park was originally built as a refuge for soldiers who were guarding the Kan’ei-ji Temple, but today, this beautifully landscaped park is fringed by major attractions such as National Science Museum, Museum of Western Art, and Ueno Zoo.